reubingeorge/pathology-analyzer/README.md

 2. **Semantic search** to find relevant NCCN guidelines for each report
 3. **Information extraction** using Large Language Models (LLMs)
 4. **Verification and correction** of extracted information through a separate verification agent
+5. **Statistical analysis** of processed reports for insights and quality assessment

 This comprehensive approach ensures high accuracy and reliability while providing both professional medical summaries and patient-friendly explanations.